What Is a Workflow? Everything You Need to Know With Examples

 Benefits of using workflows

 Organizing tasks and other activities into workflows has several advantages, most of which stem from the increased standardization and control that workflows offer.
-Workflow benefits include:

 Simplify process automation

 Workflows make it easy to automate and coordinate a group of related tasks and activities, rather than automating each one independently.
-Low-code automation software enables business users and citizen developers to automate some workflows using a drag-and-drop interface.
+No-code automation software enables business users and citizen developers to automate some workflows using a drag-and-drop interface.

 Increase process efficiency